Saturday, July 15, 2023

 • We can be curious and still be respectful.

-• I'm aware of why a few of the above authors have stopped publishing but respectfully withhold proclaiming such.
+• I'm aware of why a few of the above authors have stopped publishing, but I respectfully withhold proclaiming such.

 • Some have mostly (or completely) disappeared from social media and even deleted their websites.